Home > Research > Researchers > Charlotte Baker

 Career Details

-Charlotte Baker is Professor of French and Critical Disability Studies and Deputy Head of the Department of Languages and Cultures.
-She was Principal of Lonsdale College from 2015-17 and Associate Dean for Postgraduate Studies in the Faculty of Arts and Humanities from 2017-2019.
+Charlotte Baker is Professor of French and Critical Disability Studies in the School of Global Affairs and Associate Dean for Engagement for the Faculty of Arts and Social Sciences.
+She was previously Deputy Head of the Department of Languages and Cultures (2018-2021), Principal of Lonsdale College from 2015-17 and Associate Dean for Postgraduate Studies in the Faculty of Arts and Humanities from 2017-2019.

 Charlotte joined the Department of Languages and Cultures at Lancaster University in 2007 having completed her doctoral studies at Nottingham University.
-After graduating with her BA degree, Charlotte worked for two years as a Bilingual PA to the Head of Corporate Finance at the First National Bank of Chicago in London.
+After graduating with her BA degree, Charlotte worked for two years in Corporate Finance at the First National Bank of Chicago in London.
 During her doctoral studies, she worked as a lectrice at Universite Lyon III and taught French language and culture at the Universities of Birmingham and Nottingham.

 View all (57) »